• Recipe Index

 Marinating the Pork

-• Combine the water with the brown sugar, soy sauce, fish sauce, lemongrass, minced garlic, chopped shallot, and black pepper in a ziplock bag or lidded container.
+• Combine the water with the brown sugar, soy sauce, fish sauce, chopped lemongrass, minced garlic, chopped shallot, and black pepper in a ziplock bag or lidded container.
 Stir well to dissolve the sugar.

 ¼ cup brown sugar